 Peter’s book, The Shakespeare Enigma, presents the treasure trail that leads to (and is) this ‘doorway’, whilst its complementary book, Building Paradise, describes what the Baconian-Rosicrucian method and work actually is.
 A panoramic summary of this wisdom knowledge is given in his book, Core Truths, and a more detailed description of the wisdom that underlies the Shakespeare plays can be found in his series of books on the ‘Wisdom of Shakespeare’ .
 The FBRT website and most of the essays are also written by Peter, which go into even greater detail concerning all of this and more.

 Sarah is secretary of the Francis Bacon Research Trust and co-director of Zoence Academy together with her husband and partner Peter.
 Sarah organises, teaches and leads workshops, retreats and pilgrimages internationally.
 One of Sarah's special interests and expertise is Paneurhythmy, a form of dance-yoga composed and developed by Peter Deunov between 1922 and 1944 in the Rila Mountains of Bulgaria, which Sarah teaches and leads people in dancing and singing.

 Sarah has also been involved in the inception and organisation of Gatekeeper Trust, whose current principal concern, like that of Zoence, is with the art of pilgrimage and its potential for personal and planetary healing.
 Over the years she has been the secretary and a trustee, and is currently an elder of the Trust.

-Working with her husband Peter and Zoence Academy, and the educational charities FBRT and Gatekeeper Trust, Sarah has gained wide experience in designing, organising, leading and co-leading pilgrimages, conferences and workshops in many countries of the world.
+Working with her husband Peter and Zoence Academy, and the educational charities FBRT and Gatekeeper Trust, Sarah has gained wide experience in designing, organising, leading and co-leading pilgrimages, conferences, workshops and retreats in many countries of the world.